SASANK-G/spambot-python/README.md

 # spambot-python
-This is a simple spambot using python
+This is a simple spambot using python.

 Prerequisites:

  Python
  Install pynput - pip install pynput

 Run the code :)